 This idea is more of an art, but I’ve used it to build this link chart for a client who absolutely did not want to do any link outreach or bulk emailing –

 Those links and new content took the site from 5,000 organic/mo to 156,000 organic/mo.

 New content played a part.
 But it was the right new content.
 And a lot of it was simply building content that we knew from broken link building research would get links “naturally”.

-“Build it and they will come” might not be true but “build what has worked for other and they’ll probably come again” is right on in my experience.
+“Build it and they will come” might not be true but “build what has worked for others and they’ll probably come again” has been right on in my experience.